Saving water across our operations - reduce, reuse, recycle

 We are always looking for alternatives to using water to limit the impact on local communities.
 We are continuously working toward reducing our water consumption and returning it to the natural environment after suitable treatment.
 We also try to recycle the water we extract so that it is reused in our manufacturing processes, thus reducing the load on the environment.

-Water used per unit of production (litres per kg dyed product)
+Water used per unit of production (liters per kg dyed product)

 Water reduction project in Vietnam